Chilterns Wildlife Quiz

 Set by Amanda Barnicoat, the Society’s Community WildBelt Project Manager.

-Test your knowledge of the amazing wildlife that can be found in the Chilterns.
+Test your knowledge of amazing autumn wildlife.
 Some questions are easy, others are a bit more tricky!

 The quiz is in two parts.
 If you answer all questions correctly, you can consider yourself a wildlife warrior!